Prague Experience logoPrague tourist information & travel guide logo

 The Prague bus network transports people into the city from outside Prague, from areas not served by the Metro and trams.

-Buses terminate near metro stations and tram stops, to facilitate onward travel around the city by tram or metro.
-One example is the journey from Prague Airport (see above).
+Buses terminate near metro stations and tram stops to facilitate onward travel by tram or metro.
+An example of this is the journey from Prague Airport (see above).

 Prague bus map